 WHERE AND HOW TO GET THE HANDBOOK FOR FREE?

 English and French downloadable PDFs are available for free on the FIVA webpage.
-Free downloads of the pdfs through FIVA Website is possible after completing a simple form (German and Spanish versions are in the process of being prepared and will be available soon).
+Free downloads of the pdfs, including a Greek version, are downloadable through FIVA Website here

 HOW TO ORDER A HARD COPY OF THE HANDBOOK: